savonia-cs/savonia-assignment-tool/README.md

 - `solution pack`: to create a zip package of your solution.
 - `submissions unpack`: to unpack (unzip) all answers.
 Typically each person's answer is in a zip file.
 - `submissions list`: to list all answer folders.
 The list has numbers to the folders and the numbers can be used to select individual or a range of folders to test.
-- `submissions test`: to run tests on the submissions.
+- `submissions test`: to perform various operations on the submissions.
 - `submissions pack`: to pack (zip) all answers.
 Packs each persons's answer folder individually to zip file.
+- `submissions open`: to open submissions one-by-one with an editor (by default with [VS Code](https://code.visualstudio.com/)) for manual evaluation
 - `hash create`: to create hash from selected file(s) in answers.
 Used to find duplicates.
 - `hash compare`: to find duplicates among the created hashes.
 - `hash open`: to open duplicates in an editor (by default VS Code) for manual checking.
-- `csv parse`: to parse a CSV file.
+- `csv parse`: to parse a CSV file with selected fields and possible Regex filters and output to another CSV file.

+Commands for submissions have been designed with C# related .NET projects (console apps, MAUI apps etc.) as primary target.

 ## Usage